tel: +48 22 499 98 98

 • They do not lose their power (of the magnet).
 After about 10 years, their strength decreases by only ~1% (theoretically),

-• Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.
+• Wide application in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices and very modern machines.

 Disadvantages of neodymium magnets:

-• Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
-Furthermore, small elements of these products have the potential to complicate diagnosis after entering the body.
+• Possible danger arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+It's also worth noting that small elements of these magnets are able to be problematic in medical diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.